MichaelDanilov/grunt-slm/README.md

 > [slm](https://github.com/slm-lang/slm) Slm is a template language for js.
 Port of [Slim](http://slim-lang.com/) but slimmer :)

+## For potential contributors or maintainers
+I don't use it every day, so if you are well versed in Slm and Grunt, I can give you maintainer status.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`